Can I Sue for Car Accident Injuries Years Later?

 Virginia statutes of limitations related to car accidents

 As stated above, you have two years to file.
-This applies if you were injured as a driver, passenger, or even a pedestrian or bystander.
+This applies if you were injured as a driver, passenger, pedestrian, or bystander.

-If the injury victim is a minor, the statute of limitations may be tolled or extended.
+The statute of limitations may be tolled or extended if the injury victim is a minor.
 In these cases, the statute of limitations does not begin to run until the victim reaches the age of 18.
 Other situations, like the victim’s disability, can also impact the deadline.

 What happens if you still have losses years after the accident?

 Real life does not always follow the timeline anticipated by the state laws.
-Experienced personal injury lawyers understand the challenges this presents and take into account future damages that you may incur.
+Experienced personal injury lawyers understand the challenges this presents and consider future damages that you may incur.

 Contact us for a free consultation